The story behind finding a story: Philip Bloom in Brussels

 Philip Bloom updating his social network

 To be honest: I did bring everything: lights, tripod, several sound options and lenses, but decided to just take the Canon 5DIII with the Zacuto Z-finder, Canon 24-105mm F4 zoom, Sennheiser G3 wireless set with the Rode lavalier and a variable ND.
-This was probably going to be a short shoot and I wasn’t expecting it to last past sundown.
+This was probably going to be a short shoot and I wasn’t expecting this to last past sundown.

 One man crew of four